Innovative web page design solutions

 Reflection

-As I was building out the pages and placing the copy in from the copywriter, I noticed there were some missed opportunities to design the components better and highlight key points.
-In the process, the copywriter was not involved until the components were built into the CMS, which would be beneficial to loop the person into the stakeholder meeting and identify versatility in the components.
+While I was building the pages and incorporating the copywriter's copy, I noticed some missed opportunities to improve the design of the components and to highlight key points.
+The copywriter was not involved until the components were integrated into the CMS, so it would be helpful to include them in stakeholder meetings.
+This would allow us to identify opportunities for versatility in the components.

 Next steps

-It's important to iterate to improve task flows.
-My next steps will be collecting data on my designs to identify user pain points and areas for improvement.
-With each iteration and testing, I'll learn new insights and challenges, confirm assumptions, and validate my research.
+It's essential to iterate in order to enhance task flows.
+My next steps will involve gathering data on my designs to pinpoint user pain points and identify areas for improvement.
+With each iteration and testing phase, I will gain new insights and face new challenges, confirm my assumptions, and validate my research.